huysentruitw/entity-framework-core-mock/README.md

 ![Build status](https://github.com/cup-of-tea-dot-be/entity-framework-core-mock/actions/workflows/build-test-publish.yml/badge.svg?branch=master)

-Easy Mock wrapper for mocking EntityFrameworkCore 5 (EFCore5) DbContext and DbSet in your unit-tests.
+Easy Mock wrapper for mocking EntityFrameworkCore 5 through 9 (EFCore5-9) DbContext and DbSet in your unit-tests.
 Integrates with Moq or NSubstitute.

 😢 Are you still stuck on EF Core 3.1?
 No worries, just visit [this repository](https://github.com/huysentruitw/entity-framework-core3-mock).